camunda/camunda-docs/docs/self-managed/modeler/web-modeler/troubleshooting/troubleshoot-zeebe-connection.md

 presented against well-known certificate authorities.
 Failure to connect may have several reasons:

-### Configure the cluster URL to accept secure connections
+### Configure the gateway to accept secure connections

 Ensure you properly configure the remote cluster URL to accept secure connections.
 Refer to the [Zeebe Gateway configuration documentation](../../../zeebe-deployment/security/secure-client-communication.md#gateway)